-Enterprise ethernet is a high bandwidth way for businesses to connect their Local Area Networks (LANs) with the internet, and to streamline the performance of their Wide Area Networks (WANs).
+nbn™ Enterprise Ethernet is a high bandwidth way for businesses to connect their Local Area Networks (LANs) with the internet, and to streamline the performance of their Wide Area Networks (WANs).

-Enterprise ethernet WAN is delivered via a fibre optic cable and is capable of symmetrical upload and download speeds from 10Mbps up to 1Gbps.
+nbn™ Enterprise Ethernet WAN is delivered via a fibre optic cable and is capable of symmetrical upload and download speeds from 10Mbps to close to 1Gbps*.
 This makes it an attractive option for large companies around the world, who are using it for everything from cloud computing and disaster recovery backup to the sharing, storage and transfer of increasingly large amounts of data.

 Why should businesses be signing up for enterprise ethernet?